Elimge/riwi-sport-data-analysis/README.md

 1. Create the Database: Using your PostgreSQL tool, create a new database named riwi_sport_db (ensure it uses UTF-8 encoding).

-2. Run the SQL Script: Execute the scripts/RiwiSport.sql script against the newly created riwi_sport database.
+2. Run the SQL Script: Execute the scripts/RiwiSport.sql script against the newly created riwi_sport_db database.
 This will create all necessary tables and populate them with seed data.

 ### 4. Configure Environment Variables